adel-abdulazeem/astro-portfolio/src/content/post/sink.md

 **Definition**: MVC is an architectural pattern used by developers to organize backend code into separate folders and files based on their roles and responsibilities, rather than placing all functionalities in a single file.

 - **M** (Model): This folder contains files responsible for interacting with the database.
+- **V** (View): This folder includes files that manage what the user sees, often using templates to dynamically generate HTML elements for display.
 - **C** (Controller): This folder holds files that act as intermediaries between the Model and View, processing user requests and sending appropriate responses.
-- **V** (View): This folder includes files that manage what the user sees, often using templates to dynamically generate HTML elements for display.

 ## Analogy

-Imagine a house with different rooms designed for specific activities, such as sleeping or cooking, rather than one large room for everything.
-Similarly, MVC organizes code into distinct folders, each containing files that focus on specific tasks, making it easier to manage and edit.
+Imagine a house with different rooms designed for specific activities, rather than one large room for everything.
+Similarly, MVC organizes code into distinct folders, each containing files that focus on specific tasks, making it easier to manage, edit and maintain.

 Instead of having all code flow through a single file (like `server.js`), MVC allows: